 The actual cost of any enhanced on-going pension to a former member of staff is paid by the College annually.
 An estimate of the expected future cost of any enhancement to the on-going pension of a former member of staff is charged in full to the college's statement of comprehensive income in the year that the member of staff retires.
-In subsequent years a charge is made to provisions in the balance sheet using the enhanced pension spreadsheet provided by the Association of Colleges.
+In subsequent years a charge is made to provisions in the balance sheet.